 - Learn and understand laws, rules, and regulations governing the operation of the public welfare agency.

-- Understand and learn the agency programs, policies, and procedures; performs duties consistent with agency values.
+- Understand and learn the agency programs, policies, and procedures.
+Performduties consistent with Agency values.

-- Obtain facts and recognize its relevance and significance.
+- Obtain facts and recognize the relevance and significance.